-During a stress test, the doctor aims to find out the patient’s heart rate, blood pressure, breathing, and how tired they feel under different levels of physical activity.
+During a stress test, the doctor will aim to determine the person’s heart rate, blood pressure, breathing, and how tired they feel during different levels of physical activity.

 Here is a step-by-step description of what happens during a stress test using a treadmill:

-- The treadmill starts to move, and the patient walks slowly
+- As the treadmill starts to move, the person will walk slowly.

 - chest pain

-Qualified medical professionals are always on hand in case of adverse effects.
+Qualified medical professionals are always on hand in case of any adverse effects.

 Stress test without exercise

-If a person cannot do the exercise involved in an exercise stress test, the doctor may use medication to trigger the same process.
+If a person cannot exercise, the doctor may use a certain medication to trigger the same process.

-They will put an intravenous (IV) line into the patient’s arm, and a medication will be given through this line.
-The medication will stimulate the heart, and it may cause side effects similar to those experienced during exercise, for example, flushing or shortness of breath.
+The medication will stimulate the heart.
+It may cause effects similar to those that occur during exercise, such as flushing or shortness of breath.